Yelizaveta (Lisa) Shnayder, M.D., F.A.C.S.

 Publications: Click here

-Yelizaveta (Lisa) Shnayder, MD, FACS is currently an Associate Professor of Otolaryngology-Head and Neck Surgery at the University of Kansas School of Medicine.
-She serves as a Director of the Fellowship in Head and Neck Oncology and Microvascular Reconstruction as well as an Associate Director of the Otolaryngology Residency Program.
+Yelizaveta (Lisa) Shnayder, MD, FACS is a Professor of Otolaryngology-Head and Neck Surgery at the University of Kansas School of Medicine.
+She serves as a Co-Director of the Fellowship in Head and Neck Oncology and Microvascular Reconstruction as well as an Associate Director of the Otolaryngology Residency Program.

 Dr. Shnayder obtained her medical degree at the New York University School of Medicine, where she was a member of the Alpha Omega Alpha Honor Medical Society.
 Dr. Shnayder trained in Otolaryngology-Head and Neck Surgery at the New York University School of Medicine, where she received Resident Research Awards for two consecutive years.
 She then completed a Head and Neck Oncology and Microvascular Reconstruction fellowship at the University of Miami, having also received a Fellow Research Award at graduation.